ashfurrow/AFImageDownloader/README.md

 ## TODOs

-1. Needs to cancel on failed responses.
-2. Needs to turn JPEG into UIImage in background thread.
+1. Needs to turn JPEG into UIImage in background thread.
-3. Needs to set `connection` and `mutableData` to `nil` when being cancelled.
+2. Needs to set `connection` and `mutableData` to `nil` when being cancelled.